Randy McMillan

-Lewis Lorando "Randy" McMillan (born December 17, 1958) is an American former professional football player who was a fullback in the National Football League (NFL).
+Lewis Lorando "Randy" McMillan (December 17, 1958 – January 7, 2026) was an American professional football player who was a fullback in the National Football League (NFL).
 McMillan played for the Baltimore/Indianapolis Colts from 1981 to 1986.
 He was selected by the Baltimore Colts in the first round of the 1981 NFL draft with the 12th overall pick.
 McMillan played collegiately for Harford Community College, earning All-American junior college honors, before transferring to the University of Pittsburgh.

 Early life

-Randy McMillan was born on December 17, 1958 in Havre De Grace, Maryland and was raised in Jarrettsville, Maryland.
-McMillan first attended The John Carroll School in Bel Air, Maryland where he played football during his freshman and sophomore years.
+Randy McMillan was born on December 17, 1958, in Havre De Grace, Maryland, and was raised in Jarrettsville, Maryland.
+McMillan first attended The John Carroll School in Bel Air, Maryland, where he played football during his freshman and sophomore years.
 Before his junior year, he transferred to North Harford High School, where he played football, basketball, and ran track and field.
 As a senior, McMillan led North Harford in rushing and earned a selection to the 1976 All-American Team.

 College career

-Harford Community College (1977-1978)
+Harford Community College (1977–1978)

 McMillan began his college football career at Harford Community College in Bel Air, Maryland.
 As a freshman, McMillan led the Harford Owls to their first undefeated season in team history.
 He suffered a broken ankle in the final game of the season.
 McMillan led the team in rushing with 1,002 yards and earned Maryland Junior College All-Region and All-State honors.

 As a sophomore at Harford, McMillan again led the Owls to an undefeated season.
 His impressive stats of 187 carries for 1,546 yards (8.2 yard average) and 20 touchdowns earned him All-Region, All-State, and National Junior College All-American honors.
 Following his sophomore year at Harford, McMillan received a scholarship to continue his college football career at the University of Pittsburgh.